vpildaer/42-libft/README.md

 gcc main.c -L. -lft -o program
 ```

-The *-L* flag tells the linker where to look for libraries, adding *.* right after means "in the current directory".
+The `-L` flag tells the linker where to look for libraries, adding `.` right after means "in the current directory".

-The *-lft* flag tells the linker which library to link, the "lib" prefix being implied in the *-l* flag.
+The `-lft` flag tells the linker which library to link, the *lib* prefix being implied in the `-l` flag.

 Basically, once **libft.a** is created, all the functions are packaged into one file and there is no need to list and/or (re)compile each and everyone of them.